 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places (Ephesians 6:12).

 For though we live in the world, we do not wage war as the world does.
 The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive (2 Corinthians 10).

-The answer, for those that made it this far, is TO BE.
+The answer, for those who have made it this far, is…TO BE.

-Who’s willing to fight for them?
+Who is willing to spiritually battle for them?